awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 **Note**
 You can track security or privacy events for Windows Server with the [Microsoft security update guide](https://portal.msrc.microsoft.com/en-us/security-guidance)\.

 The AMI IDs for the latest Amazon EKS\-optimized AMI are shown in the following table\.
+Windows Server 2019 is a Long\-Term Servicing Channel \(LTSC\) release and Windows Server, version 1909 is a Semi\-Annual Channel \(SAC\) release\.
+For more information, see [Windows Server servicing channels: LTSC and SAC](https://docs.microsoft.com/en-us/windows-server/get-started-19/servicing-channels-19) in the Microsoft documentation\.
 You can also retrieve the IDs with an AWS Systems Manager parameter using different tools\.
 For more information, see [Retrieving Amazon EKS\-optimized Windows AMI IDs](retrieve-windows-ami-id.md)\.

 ------
 #### [ Kubernetes version 1\.16\.8 ]